 Please click here, to access YMAC messages and actions in response to the pandemic.

 If you need clarification about any of the information on this page, please call us during business hours on 1800 270 709.

 Visitors are not required to wear a face mask when attending YMAC offices.
-However, YMAC staff will continue to wear masks when meeting with clients, and may request that visitors also wear a mask where it is considered a risk (e.g. small meeting space, vulnerable meeting attendees).
+However, YMAC staff will continue to wear masks when meeting with clients and visitors, and may request that visitors also wear a mask where it is considered a risk (e.g., small meeting space, vulnerable meeting attendees).

 Proof of Vaccination

-Visitors to YMAC offices are not required to provide proof of vaccination when visiting a YMAC office.
-However, we will continue to require proof of vaccination for attendance at YMAC-coordinated meetings (e.g. claim meeting).
-Notice will be provided.
+Visitors to our offices are not currently required to provide proof of vaccination when visiting YMAC offices or attending YMAC-coordinated meetings.

-We request that everyone continue to follow safe hygiene (e.g., hand sanitise, maintain social distance of 1.5m, cough into elbow.
+We request that everyone continue to follow safe hygiene practices (e.g., hand sanitise, maintain social distance of 1.5m, cough into elbow, etc.).

-The State Government is recommending testing for anyone who has COVID-19 symptoms – click here for details on symptoms for current variants of COVID-19 such as Omicron.
+The State Government continues to recommend testing for anyone who has COVID-19 symptoms.
+Click here for details on symptoms for current variants of COVID-19, such as Omicron.